Some of the links in this post may be affiliate links.

 Is your string of pearls plant dying?
 Do you need reliable information on string of pearls plant care?
-Well keep reading and you too can be successful in growing this elusive plant.
+Not sure about how to propagate it?
+Well keep reading and you too can be successful in growing and propagating this elusive plant.

 I’m very active on Instagram with my @ohiotropics account where I give houseplant care advice on a daily basis.
 I lost count of the number of times that people have reached out to me and mentioned that they have tried to grow string of pearls, but have failed.